hcchuang/Revisiting-the-Missing-RD-Patent-Relation_Challenges-and-Solutions-for-Firm-Fixed-Effects-Models/README.md

 # Limitation of Firm Fixed Effects Models and the Missing R\&D-Patent Relation: New Methods and Evidence
 The repository provides the detailed examples and codes following the paper Chuang, H.C., Hsu, P.H., Kuan, C.M., Yang, J.C., 2022. *Limitation of Firm Fixed Effects Models and the Missing R&D-Patent Relation: New Methods and Evidence*.
 The paper is available at SSRN. https://ssrn.com/abstract=4636846

-In this set of code, we demonstrate how users can implement the following four ways for the potential bias from fixed effects regressions:
+In this set of code, we demonstrate how users can implement the following four ways to identify the potential bias from fixed effects regressions:
   1. Within Between Variation: check if within-firm variation dominates between-firm variation or vice versa
-  2. Regression and Poisson regression with and without firm FEs
+  2. Linear regression and Poisson regression with and without firm FEs
   3. Adjusted Hausman-Taylor approach
-  4. Post-regularization and DML LASSO methods (note that you may need to use STATA v17)
+  4. Post-regularization LASSO (PRL) and Double Machine Learning (DML) methods for both linear and Poisson regression

 ## Data and Code Availability:
 We have prepared the following documents:
   1. `Replicate_code_MissingRDPatent_ML.do` contains the STATA code that produces our main results in the paper;
-  2. `Replicate_data_MissingRDPatent_ML.dta` contains the dataset (in STATA format) used in the paper.
+  2. `Replicate_data_MissingRDPatent_ML.dta` contains the dataset used in the paper.

 **Sample Data Construction**
-* PERMCO here is a pseudo firm identifier for illustration purposes.
+* PERMCO here is a masked firm identifier for illustration purposes.
 * Variables definitions are as follows, and interested readers are referred to our paper and the original data sources to collect them.
   - patent:     Number of patent (data from USPTO PatentsView)
   - lnnpatent:  The logarithm of one plus the number of patents (data from USPTO PatentsView)